 - Books (estimated at $800 per student, but we cover the full actual cost of all required books for financial aid students for the fall and spring semester(s) when in residence)

-- Travel (estimated cost of two trips per year between campus and your home – at the beginning and end of semesters)
+- Travel (estimated cost of two trips per year between campus and your home - at the beginning and end of semesters for students living in the US or one trip for students living outside of the US)

 A note about living off campus

-Should you choose to live off campus as a senior, we assume that your costs for rent, utilities, and food will be similar to the cost of Williams room and board.
-For 2018-19 the budget includes $7,350 in housing expenses for a 9-month period (September to May), which equates to approximately $817 per month for rent and utilities.
-Likewise, your budget allows for $7,150 for food, or $794 per month.
+Should you choose to attend classes in person and live off campus as a senior, we assume that your costs for rent, utilities, and food will be similar to the cost of Williams room and board.
+For 2021-22 the budget includes $7,625 in housing expenses for a 9-month period (September to May), which equates to approximately $847 per month for rent and utilities.
+Likewise, your budget allows for $7,375 for food, or $819 per month.
 Staying within these expense guidelines will ensure that your financial aid award is adequate to meet your needs.
-Additional Williams scholarship is not available if living off campus proves more expensive than living on campus; however, more loan or campus employment may be available.
+Additional Williams grant funding is not available if living off campus proves more expensive than living on campus; however, more loan or campus employment may be available.